Hither Hills State Park Trails: Greater New York City

 The 50,000 acre Moose River Recreation Area, is the largest open grassland in the Adirondack Preserve.
 A 40 mile network of abandoned logging roads ideal for mountain biking weave throughout the "plains", leading to many scenic ponds and lakes.

-Limekiln Lake, with its campground, sand beach and swimming area with lifeguard is closer to the trails.
-Facilities here include a picnic area, bathhouse, nature trail and canoe & rowboat rentals.
+Many New York State Park Campgrounds are situated throughout the area on or between the lakes.
+Limekiln Lake, with its campground, sand beach and swimming area with lifeguard is closer to the Moose River Recreation Area Mountain Bike Trails.
+Facilities include a picnic area, bathhouse, nature trail and canoe & rowboat rentals.

 Allegany State Park : Allegany Region Trails